austintgriffith/house-pool/README.md

 yarn start
 ```

-Visit `http://localhost:3000` to interact with DAMM.
+Visit `http://localhost:3000` to interact with Roll House.

+> **Note:** The DeFi yield integration uses Summer.fi's FleetCommander vault (LVUSDC) which is deployed on Base.
+When running locally, you must fork Base mainnet to interact with the real vault contract.

 ## Testing